hashkat/hashkat/docs/developers.md

 * if continuing on from an existent network, the simulation will continue running with calculations and analysis done in the **io.cpp** file; the simulation finishes and exits

 ## Code Map

+The code map below outlines how rates work in #k@.

 ![Code Map](/img/code_map.jpg "Code Map")